ChrisL-GU/EssayFeedback/docs/DemoScript.md

 ## Introduction
-This demo showcases an AI-powered application designed to provide feedback on essays.
-The application uses specialized AI agents, each focusing on a specific writing criterion.
+This demo shows an AI-powered application designed to provide feedback on essays.
+The application uses specialized AI agents, each focusing on a specific writing criteria.

 ## Usage